Call: Join matchmaking for mobility grant

 - We will support candidates who choose to proceed with the application process with letters of support.

-- Projects that have been part of the matchmaking process and receive funding through the call, will be admitted as partner projects in the Centre for Digital Life Norway and have access to guidance and support within data management, cross-disciplinary and cross-projects activities, innovation and industry collaboration, responsible research and innovation (RRI) and communications.
+- For DLN- members: Projects that have been part of the matchmaking process and receive funding through the call, will be admitted as partner projects in the Centre for Digital Life Norway and have access to guidance and support within data management, cross-disciplinary and cross-projects activities, innovation and industry collaboration, responsible research and innovation (RRI) and communications.
 Read more about this support

 For questions regarding the matchmaking process contact Alexandra Patriksson (DLN)